 - Observe which can and cannot be removed.

 - Discuss ways to prevent pollutants from ever entering the waterways.

-*For a more interactive experiment, let the students add and try the remove the pollutants.
+*For a more interactive experiment, let the students add and try to remove the pollutants.

 Erosion and Soil